wesleyh-dev/The-Lone-Red-Mage/README.md

 # The-Lone-Red-Mage

 A native Windows adventure game that I designed and developed as an Instructor at a video game development and engineering summer camp.
+Using Clickteam Fusion, you can publish your video game to a portable executable much like the typical means found through Steam and the like.
 Just download the executable and give it a try!
 It is somewhat difficult to say the least...

 ![redmageshot2](https://user-images.githubusercontent.com/66957683/143952155-f575374a-bcef-4427-9caf-6d5cc318c9a6.JPG)